Smallmouth Bass

 Blade Lures

 Spinnerbaits and chatter baits are always a fan favorite for smallmouth anglers.
-Though highly effective in daylight or nighttime hours, fishermen targeting smallmouth at night will undoubtedly reach for a brightly colored spinnerbait.
-These lures often produce aggressive reaction bites from ambushing smallmouth bass when presented close to the lake’s bottom.
+These lures can work well both in daylight and at night.
+However, if you’re using one when it’s dark, choose a brightly colored option.
+These lures often produce aggressive bites from smallmouth bass lying in ambush, especially when they’re presented near the bottom of the lake/river.

 A spinnerbait – suitable for day or night bass fishing